Senate Proposal: No

 - Arranges a meeting between the employee and University's service/goods provider; and acts as a mediator between the two for outstanding debts of more than 60 days, and where no good faith effort has been made to pay the outstanding debt.

-- Refers the debt to the director of Human Resources and/or the employee's supervisor for outstanding debts of more than 90 days, and where no good faith effort has been made to pay the outstanding debt.
+- Refers the debt to the Chief Human Resources Officer and/or the employee's supervisor for outstanding debts of more than 90 days, and where no good faith effort has been made to pay the outstanding debt.

-- Submits to the director of Accounts Receivable to have non-payroll reimbursement due the employee applied to the outstanding balance.
+- Submits to the Collections Manager to have non-payroll reimbursement due the employee applied to the outstanding balance.

 Director, Human Resources - Reviews the outstanding debt and documentation of events for prompt payment from the employee and determine the level of discipline for nonpayment.

 University Employee - To make full payment for a purchase of University service(s)/good(s).
-If full payment can not be made at the time of purchase, then the employee is to establish a repayment schedule with Accounts Receivable in the Accounting Services department.
+If full payment can not be made at the time of purchase, then the employee is to establish a repayment schedule with Accounts Receivable in the Financial Services and Operations department.
 If the employee finds a discrepancy with the outstanding debt, the employee provides documentation to dispute the debt.

 University's Service/Goods Provider - Once the service/goods have been purchased, submits the total amount due to the employee or the Accounts Receivable office for submission to the employee.